gasolin/generator-360-photo/README.md

 # generator-360-photo [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> Create a web based 360 photo scaffold with aframe, you can host it on github pages or any static web hosting
+> Generator to create a web based 360 photo scaffold with aframe

 You don't need upload your 360 photo to Facebook to share with others.
 All you need is a static web hosting (ex: github page) and generator-360-photo.